Hallie Earle: Practice

 Earle opened her Waco office in 1915, and built a private practice around women.
 Earle was the first licensed female physician in Waco.
 She was joined by her cousin, lab technician Lucille Pearre.
-Earle also assisted with medical examinations of female coeds enrolled in Baylor's physical education program.
+Earle also assisted with medical examinations of female students enrolled in Baylor's physical education program.
 Her paying patients in her private practice were interspersed with indigent patients.
 In 1948, Earle retired from medicine.

 Weather observer

 She followed in her father's meteorological footsteps and was appointed the lone Central Texas weather observer in 1916.
 The United States Weather Bureau recognized her achievements with the John Campanius Holm Award in 1960.

 Personal life and death

 Hallie Earle never married, preferring to live with her sister Mary and cousin Lucille.
 After opening her private practice in Waco, Earle lived the rest of her life at home on the family farm.
 She died November 1, 1963, and is buried at Oakwood Cemetery in Waco.
 In 1996, the Texas Historical Commission placed a marker on her grave acknowledging her achievements.